Master Shortie

 Theo Jerome Kerlin (born 7 May 1989) is a British MC who is credited by his stage name Master Shortie.
 He is also a singer and has established his own record label, Odd One Out.
 He was included in the Sound of 2009 poll.

 Early life

-Originally from Mitcham in South London. his dad ran an east London jazz bar throughout his childhood, which led him to listen to many genres of music, encouraging him to start rapping at the age of 12.
+Kerlin is from Mitcham in South London.
+His father ran an east London jazz bar throughout his childhood, which led him to listen to many genres of music, encouraging him to start rapping at the age of 12.

 Career

 Early career

 He started off at The Kidz in the Biz Academy in South East London.
 After a short stint at the BRIT School, at the age of 14, he soon dropped out, claiming "it wasn't me, it didn't suit me".
 At 16, Kerlin enrolled on a BTEC course at Nescot, studying Music Technology.
 He then started recording and producing his own adolescent hip-hop songs with producers and an underground reggae singer called Sparky.

 Kerlin also appeared as Simba in a West End production of the Lion King.